-How is it that a believer can sit in a church for decades, build a lifestyle of great success, wealth, and personal achievement and never demonstrate the supernatural power of God?
+How is it that a believer can sit in a church for decades, build a lifestyle of great success, wealth, and personal achievement, and never demonstrate the supernatural power of God?
 Don’t we have a mandate to reach the lost, heal the sick, open blind eyes, cast out demons, and make disciples of all nations?
 Somehow religious thinking has fooled us into believing that a “personal relationship” with Jesus only requires that we mark the Christian box among other religious preferences.

-If following Jesus doesn’t burn a constant passion in us to demonstrate the power of God to our co-workers and neighbors then for what benefit is our salvation to the world?
+If following Jesus doesn’t burn a constant passion in us to demonstrate the power of God to our co-workers and neighbors, then for what benefit is our salvation to the world?
 We are saved with a purpose.
-I believe that so much preaching against sin and on personal development tends to lead one to be intellectually brilliant about theology and practically useless for the kingdom.
+I believe that so much preaching against sin and personal development tends to lead one to be intellectually brilliant about theology and practically useless for the kingdom.
 This kind of thinking advocates sickness and disease as the providence of God.
-It leads to a intellectually deep and spiritually shallow life.
+It leads to an intellectually deep and spiritually shallow life.
 Who cares if you can debate around the idea of eternal security or predestination when you are making no eternal impact with your life.